 At this moment in time I’ve found that you cannot uninstall older versions of PHP and APACHE because, if you do this, you then have to uninstall the latest versions as well.
 So you basically can’t use the newer versions unless you also have the older versions installed too.
 I don’t know how this came to be, but it’s simply of no use to have newer versions of vital services reliant on one or multiple older versions.

 You may be asking yourself: if an older version of a service is running, can I stop it?
 Of course not.
 If you want to do this, you also have to uninstall all the latest versions too.
 CRAZY!

-Are there any official answers and some future updates to solve this “big” problem?
+Are there any official statements on the topic and maybe announcements of future updates meant to take care of this issue?
 At the moment no. What do you think about this problem?

-I’m not interested in circumventing this by installing virtual machines or something like that.
-The package system needs to be reviewed and modernized because it’s done wrong.
+I’m not interested in circumventing this issue by installing a virtual machine or something like that.
+The package system needs to be reviewed and modernized because it’s simply not done right.
 Readers, do you find yourselves facing the same problem too?